 The five year grant awarded by the National Institutes of Health (part of the U.S. Department of Health & Human Services) enables the clinic – together with colleagues at Columbia University in New York (where Dr Dan is a professor) – to continue their on-going work into screening and diagnosing the eye condition which is believed to affect around one person in a thousand.

 Keratoconus causes structural changes within the cornea making it thin and change shape.
 These symptoms create substantial distortion of vision while also ruling out LASIK correction.
 Screening for signs of the condition is therefore a crucial part of any Laser Eye Surgery preoperative assessment.

-The Artemis scanner can only be found at a handful of clinics worldwide.
-In the UK it is only available at the London Vision Clinic putting the team there in a unique position to be able to definitively say whether or not a patient has keratoconus where the results of other tests might not have shown any suspicion of the condition.
+The Artemis Insight 100 scanner can only be found at a handful of clinics worldwide.
+LoVC was the first clinic to have the Artemis Insight 100™, putting the team there in a unique position to be able to definitively say whether or not a patient has keratoconus where the results of other tests might not have shown any suspicion of the condition.